hanabi/hanabi.github.io/docs/beginner/good-touch-principle-question-3.md

 <TabItem value="solution">

 - Alice could clue yellow to Bob or clue number 2 to Bob.
 Either clue would be a *Play Clue* on the yellow 2.
-- However, it is possible that Alice's 2 is a yellow 2.
-If it was, then Alice would be violating *Good Touch Principle* and wasting a clue.
+- However, it is possible that Alice's clued 2 is a yellow 2.
+If it is, then Alice would be violating *Good Touch Principle* and wasting a clue.
 - Thus, it is not Alice's responsibility to clue the yellow 2.
 Someone else on the team will take care of that.
 Alice should discard, since there are no other clues to give.

 </TabItem>